What kind of planning/coordination do I need?

 Your budget may not allow for a planner to walk you through every step but having someone to provide you with the tools and guidance, then be there to run your wedding day is very important.
 You, your wedding party and your mom will be busy getting ready and enjoying the day and you will not want to have to stop to oversee your vendors.
 This is where a coordinator steps in.
-They will take over logistics and communications in the busy weeks leading up to your wedding and then ensure that the wedding day runs smoothly.
+They will take over logistics and communications within the final month leading up to your wedding and then ensure that the wedding day runs smoothly.

 A coordinator can come in and review your contracts, details and needs.
 They can point out any holes in the planning and assist you in fixing those before wedding day arrives.
 Your coordinator can manage the little logistics and free you up to enjoy time with your family and friends.

 WHAT YOUR PLANNER IS not!